PetitPrinc3/Harvester/README.md

 ## Usage

 1.  **Access the Web UI**:
     Open your web browser and navigate to `http://localhost:5000`.
+You will be prompted to log in with your LDAP credentials.
 From here, you can submit links and view the download queue.

 2.  **Use the Telegram Bot**:
     - **Adding Links**: Simply send a message containing one or more `1fichier.com` links to the Telegram group you created.
 The bot will process them and add them to the queue.